Air consists of nitrogen. Revolutionary change in air composition

 • as an anesthetic.

-Young children often ask their parents what air is and what it usually consists of.
+Young children often ask their parents about what air is and what it usually consists of.
 But not every adult can answer correctly.
-Of course, everyone studied the structure of air at school in nature studies, but over the years this knowledge could be forgotten.
-Let's try to fill them up.
+Of course, everyone studied the structure of air at school in natural history lessons, but over the years this knowledge could be forgotten.
+Let's try to make up for them.

 What is Air?

-Air is a unique "substance".
+Air is a unique “substance”.
 You can't see it, touch it, it's tasteless.
-That is why it is so difficult to give a clear definition of what it is.
+This is why it is so difficult to give a clear definition of what it is.
 Usually they just say - air is what we breathe.
-It is all around us, although we do not notice it at all.
-You can feel it only when a strong wind blows or an unpleasant smell appears.
+It is around us, although we do not notice it at all.
+You can only feel it when a strong wind blows or an unpleasant odor appears.

 What happens if the air disappears?
-Without it, not a single living organism can live and work, which means that all people and animals will die.
-It is not bypassed for the process of respiration.
-What matters is how clean and wholesome the air everyone breathes is.
+Without it, not a single living organism can live or work, which means that all people and animals will die.
+It is indispensable for the breathing process.
+Important has how clean and healthy the air that everyone breathes is.

 • In the mountains.